 I find it telling that when Loretta Young finally had to tell her daughter all the details, she became physically ill to the point of vomiting.
 Judy Lewis described to me that the lie was so ingrained in her mother that she could barely bring herself to ‘fess up to the “awful” truth.
 Some may call Loretta a hypocrite but who knows how any of us would react in such a situation as she found herself in 1935?
 Many other actresses would have had an abortion.
 Also, there seems to be no documentation as to Clark Gable’s feelings in this entire matter.
 Did he peek in on his daughter in her early years, on the sly?
 Did he want to be some peripheral part of her life?
 Did Loretta answer these questions honestly when Judy asked.

 When one has an angelic screen image, it’s all the more difficult to out yourself as a real person with real life struggles.
 Those who have followed the Jeanette-Nelson story know that she spent about ten years trying to write an acceptable autobiography and finally gave up.
 It started all wonderful, filled with interesting anecdotes until coming to the subject of Nelson Eddy.
 She admitted dating him early on and then boom, his story line vanished.
 In fact, the years that people cared about most almost vanished.
+On one typewritten page, she crossed out a paragraph in which discussed her pain at not having a baby.
 In a later interview she admitted to many sleepless nights and crying over herself and her life, and that it wasn’t very healthy to do so.

 Judy Lewis and I had a few phone conversations after our joint book signing.
 After some time passed, when the dust had settled regarding the revelations in her book, she told me the only sadness she had was that her half-brother didn’t want any relationship with her.
 She’d hoped to find a friend in him but it was not to be.